-Guidelines for the Assessment of Environmental Performance Standards and Ecolabels for Federal Procurement
+Guidelines for the Assessment of Environmental Performance Standards and Ecolabels for Federal Purchasing

-The Guidelines, developed through a stakeholder consensus process, provide a transparent, fair, and consistent approach to assessing marketplace standards and ecolabels for EPA’s Recommendations to federal purchasers.
-The Guidelines encourage continuous improvement of both standards and ecolabels and the products and services that those standards and ecolabels address, while providing flexibility to accommodate the variety of approaches to and types of standards and ecolabels that exist in the marketplace today.
+The Guidelines provide a transparent, fair, and consistent approach to assessing marketplace standards and ecolabels for EPA’s Recommendations to federal purchasers.
+The Guidelines encourage continuous improvement of standards and ecolabels and the products and services that they address, while providing flexibility to accommodate the variety of approaches to and types of standards and ecolabels that exist in the marketplace today.

-The US government is directed via Executive Order 13693 to specify federal standards and ecolabels, such as Energy Star, WaterSense, and Safer Choice -- labels that identify products meeting strict federal standards for energy efficiency, water efficiency, and safer chemicals.
-The Executive Order recognizes, however, that there are hundreds of non-federal standards and ecolabels in the marketplace claiming to validate environmental and human health benefits.
+There are over 460 standards and ecolabels in the marketplace claiming to validate environmental and human health benefits.
 This presents the federal acquisition community both great opportunities and challenges.
-EPA's goal in developing the guidelines is to create a "transparent, fair, and consistent approach to selecting environmental performance standards and ecolabels to support the agency's mission and federal sustainable acquisition mandates."
-The fundamental aim of the guidelines is to establish a cross-sector framework to be used in recognizing non-governmental environmental standards and ecolabels (and consequently, environmentally preferable products meeting these standards) for use in federal procurement.
+EPA's goal in developing the guidelines is to create an efficient way for purchasers to easily identify environmentally preferable products.
+The Guidelines provide a transparent, fair, and consistent approach to selecting environmental performance standards and ecolabels to support the agency's mission and federal sustainable acquisition mandates.
+The fundamental aim of the guidelines is to establish a process to evaluate and recognize non-governmental environmental standards and ecolabels (and consequently, environmentally preferable products meeting these standards) for use in federal procurement.

 - Section I: Process for Developing the Standard — Are the procedures to develop, maintain, and update an environmental standard transparent?
 Do they allow for a balance of different stakeholder interests?
 Is there an appeals process for disputes?